 Here's an exerpt of the first Silo track I did.

-Wow, that looks like shit.
+Wow, that looks like crap.
 You can see that I'm fillling in more of the spectrum, but still getting cut off at 17kHz... hmm...
 Definitely something wrong with the way I'm producing these tracks.
 Now the bass is even more saturated.
 This was done in Reason, and hosts typically have different built in limiters and compressers to work around.
 FL music seems very flat and devoid of high tones.
 Granted when Bondage was done, FL was at version 5 I believe.
 It was still a young DAW.

 Here we have the current version of Silo.